guptaaditya30121/IITG_MUN_nweb/README.md

 ## Developer's Info

-- For Developer's Info, visit our [website](https://iitgmun.alcheringa.in/)
+- For Developer's Info, visit our [website](https://iitgmun.alcheringa.in/) and see the footer